-Bill Maguireis a partner in the New York office, a member of the Firm's executive committee, and chair of the firm's Litigation practice.
+Bill Maguireis a partner in the New York office and a member of the Firm's executive committee.

 Bill has extensive experience trying complex business, products, and securities cases in state and federal courts, administrative proceedings and arbitrations, in New York, Delaware, Florida, Pennsylvania, Washington, D.C., and Ontario, Canada.

 Major representations include the trial of claims arising from the sale of Lehman’s investment banking business, the trial of claims arising from the demise of Nortel Networks, Inc., and many securities cases, including a six-month jury trial.
 Bill has also tried product liability cases for major consumer products manufacturers, including Lorillard Tobacco Company and Ford Motor Company, in the New York and Florida courts.

 The AmLaw Litigation Daily ranked Bill "Litigator of the Week" for his trial work involving Barclays' acquisition of Lehman Brothers' investment banking business.
 Recent editions of Chambers USA described him as "an extremely astute litigator," "pragmatic and solution-oriented," who "gets to the heart of issues quickly," and as "a master at what he does," who "really distinguishes himself as a top advocate."

 Bill is recognized by Chambers USA as one of the leading securities litigation lawyers in the United States and by Benchmark Litigation as a New York "Litigation Star."